Dan Jaworski: Alzheimer's Outlier and Advocate

 - You can't choose what happens to you, but you can choose how you respond.

 - There’s no day like today!
 Every day is a gift.

 Dan recently faced another obstacle: the IRONMAN race that was scheduled for October 2021 was postponed (again) until 2022 due to Covid-19.
-With grace, he carries on with his training and now sets his sights on racing next year.
+With grace, he carried on with his training and is now setting his sights on racing in October 2022.
 After all, as he said recently “No matter what hurdles you face in life, you can choose to go long and strong or give up”.

 Giving-up doesn’t seem to be an option for Dan.
 Although he can’t change his diagnosis, he is doing everything he can to fight it.
 He keeps fit by exercising daily, strictly following the Mediterranean diet (he refuses to eat a hot dog or pizza ever again), prioritizes sleep and engages his brain in any way he can.
 He says “I keep myself going by keeping good habits, and by doing the good small things over and over.
 I’m hoping my consistency keeps me at my best self for as long as possible”.
 What great advice that can apply to all of us.

 It‘s the daily decisions that make the biggest cumulative impact – enough to make him an Alzheimer’s Outlier.